Web Experiment for Recommendations

 On the Sysco Shop platform, customers frequently make repeat orders of the same items in the restaurant and hospitality industry.
 When they want to try new items or make adjustments, they usually browse on Shop or reach out to their sales representative.
 However, the product discovery experience can be cumbersome for customers that may have a narrow window of time to discover new offerings.

-By introducing more opportunities for customers to explore and discover products during their journey, we can improve the overall experience, encourage purchasing more unique items in their orders, and ultimately drive sales growth.
+By introducing more opportunities for customers to explore and discover products during their journey, we can improve the overall shopping experience, encourage purchasing more unique items in their orders, and ultimately drive sales growth.

-Customers are empowered to regularly repurchase their regular items through their purchase history and custom lists, accounting for >80% of all add-to-carts on Sysco Shop.
+Customers are empowered to regularly repurchase their regular items through their purchase history and custom lists, accounting for >80% of all add to carts on Sysco Shop.

 To meet the customer where they’re at, we ran an experiment to surface product recommendations on their purchase history and custom lists on web for a more streamlined journey.